Maury County, Tennessee: Transportation

 Interstate 65 runs along the eastern portion of Maury County for about 18 mi, bypassing Columbia and Spring Hill.
 State Route 396 is a short controlled-access highway that connects I-65 to Spring Hill.
 U.S. Route 31, which parallels I-65 its entire length through Tennessee, runs through Columbia and Spring Hill, and U.S. Route 431 runs for a short distance in the northeastern corner of the county.
 The northern terminus of U.S. Route 43 and the eastern terminus of U.S. Route 412 are both located in Columbia.
 Other major state routes include 6, 7, 20, 50, and 99.
 Secondary state routes include 166, 243, 245, 246, 247, and 373.

 The Maury County Airport is a county-owned public-use airport located 2 NM northeast of the central business district of Mount Pleasant and 8 NM southwest of Columbia.

 Education

-Maury County Public Schools operates public schools in the entirety of the county.
+The Maury County Public Schools district operates public schools in the entire county.